collective/collective.dancing/README.txt

 also a documentation area for use cases and manuals in ``src/collective.dancing/docs/``.

-The latest version of collective.dancing itself can also be found in the `Subversion repository`_.
+The latest version of collective.dancing itself can also be found on `github`_.

 Get in touch with us if you need help or have comments.
 See the `Contact us`_ section.